Chicano 50 Cocktail Marks 50th Anniversary of the Founding of San Antonio CineFestival

 The Chicano 50 cocktail is a variation that I made on the Chicano 40 cocktail created by San Antonio mixologist Jeret Peña 10 years prior.
-Jeret creates a brilliant watermelon shrub, adds mezcal, Campari, tequila and finishes it with a chile-infused watermelon popsicle!
+Jeret creates a brilliant watermelon shrub, adds mezcal, Campari, tequila and finishes it with a chamoy watermelon popsicle!

 Ingredients (makes two cocktails)